-Fall in a bowl - this would make a perfect dish to add to your Thanksgiving lunch or dinner!
-It can be served day of or is even better the next day!
+Fall in a bowl - Butternut Squash Soup would make a perfect dish to add to your Thanksgiving dinner or lunch on a rainy day!
+It can be served day-of or is even better the next!
 Which makes it great for Thanksgiving since you can cook it off a day or 2 before, one less thing to do on turkey day!
 This soup has become a tradition in our house - it's so creamy & delicious.
 If you want to make this simple soup extra fancy add a few steamed mussels just before you serve.

 Butternut Squash Soup